Mehovic99/Laravel-GraphQL/README.md

 - Outdated composer --> Run composer update in order to update json dependencies in your project
 - Outdated PHP --> Make sure to update PHP through command line or EXE file

+## NOTE: From this moment onward in the tutorial, assume that every terminal command is being run inside of the project folder that you have created.
+In this example, that folder would be the "main" folder

 ## Installing GraphQL library